rodyherrera/Quantum/README.md

 - **Repository Command Line Interface (CLI):** Each deployed repository comes with its own CLI for monitoring execution output (logs) and executing specific commands.
 - **File Explorer:** Make local changes within your repository without requiring a GitHub commit or application redeployment.
 Changes are overwritten upon subsequent commits.
 - **Command Panel:** Configure commands such as dependency installation, source code building, and software startup within a dedicated panel.
+- **Deployment Isolation:** Each user has an associated docker instance, where all their deployments will be created in that instance.
 - **Environment Variable Management:** Manage environment variables associated with your deployment, with automatic mapping of variables upon repository cloning.
 Create, delete, and modify variables as needed.
 - **Continuous deployment:** When a commit is made to the repository within Github, it is automatically redeployed to Quantum.
 - **Service Status:** You can check the status of the server through the web-ui.
 It will determine if the server is working in optimal conditions or if it is overloaded.